 - If entering a carpeted room during your negotiation, remove your shoes.
 You should also do this if you see your counter-party remove theirs.
 Try not to show the soles of your feet or shoes at any time.

 - Be aware that hierarchy is important in Indonesian culture - showing respect to elders and those who have higher title, status, education or power is expected.
 Keep this in mind when greeting members of your counter-party – as a sign of respect, you should greet in order of age.

 - When given a business card, you need to show it the same respect as you would show the person who gave it to you – take some time to study it carefully before placing it on the table in front of you.
 Always take the card with both hands or with your right hand only, never the left as the left hand is considered to be unclean.

 - To begin with, your counter-party may want to make small talk and ask you many questions about your family and life back home.
-Although we may see this as time consuming, be patient and follow suite as this is done to establish rapport and trust and to build the relationship.
+Although we may see this as time consuming, be patient and follow suit as this is done to establish rapport and trust and to build the relationship.